 Do you need a Visa for Bali?

-Residents of most countries, including the USA, UK and Australia, will have to get a visa for Bali.
-However, you can obtain the Visa once you land at Denpasar airport – it isn’t necessary to get it ahead of time.
+Residents of most countries, including the USA, UK and Australia, must get a visa for Bali.
+However, you can obtain the Visa once you land at Denpasar airport – getting it ahead of time isn’t necessary.

 At the time of writing this post, the cost of the Indonesian visa was US$25 and it was required to be paid in cash.